cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 <img src="images/k8s-bulletinboard-target-picture-ads-db-3.png" width="800" />

-- As we do not need horizontal scaling for the database we will use a **Statefulset** (instead of a K8s deployment) with only one instance (replicaset=1).
+- As we do not need horizontal scaling for the database (by our assumned requirements) we will use a **Statefulset** (instead of a K8s deployment) with only one instance (replicaset=1).

 - As database we will use Postgresql, where on Docker hub we can find a well suiting offical [Postgresql Docker image](https://hub.docker.com/_/postgres/).